 Contact our office to learn more about FibroScan.

 Dartmouth-Hitchcock provides state-of-the-art care for patients with end-stage liver disease.
 Although there is an organ shortage for those in need of a liver transplant, our team's goal is to provide patients and their families the best chance to get on a liver transplant list at one of our partner transplantation programs.
-Our expert team will work with you to stay healthy while waiting for liver transplant, and take care of you after the transplant.
+Our expert team will work with you to stay healthy while waiting for a liver transplant, and take care of you after the transplant.

 Contact our office to learn more about the end-stage liver disease referral process, and about becoming a candidate to receive a liver transplant.